Trams in Melbourne: G class (Next Generation Trams)

+G class tram number 7006 operating a Route 59 service on Elizabeth Street at Flinders Lane on the first day of passenger service.

 In November 2020, plans were announced for 100 Next Generation Trams in the 2020 Victorian Budget, at a cost of around $1.5 billion.
 Alstom and a joint venture comprising UGL Rail and CAF were shortlisted to design and build these new trams, with the first of the new models entering service in 2025.
 The new low floor trams will replace the older classes of trams, which are not accessible due to their high floor designs.
-They are planned to be shorter than the E-Class at 25-metres long, with an option for a 35-metre long version.
-They are planned to carry 150 passengers with seating for 48, and will include new technology for Melbourne's fleet including on-board batteries and regenerative braking, resulting in lower power consumption.
+They are shorter than the E class at 25 metres in length, with an option for a 35 metre long version.
+They have a capacity of 150 passengers with seating for 48 and include on-board batteries and regenerative braking technology, the first for a tram in Melbourne.
+This results in lower power consumption than the larger E class trams so as not to require new power or traction infrastructure.

 In April 2022 the Victorian Government announced that Alstom would build 100 new trams and provide 15 years of maintenance.
 As part of the $1.85 billion project, a new stabling and maintenance facility will be constructed at Maidstone in Melbourne's west to house the new trams.
-The trams are to be based on the Bombardier Flexity 2 design, customised to Melbourne's network, and will include 65% locally made content.
-The tram order is the largest in Australian history and the fleet is designed to use less power than the E-class so as not to require new power or traction infrastructure.
-The trams are to be known as the G-class.
+The trams are based on the Bombardier Flexity 2 design, customised to Melbourne's network, and include 65% locally made content.
+The tram order is the largest in Australian history.

+The first tram commenced regular passenger service on 30 July 2026 on route 59.
+The other two routes to initially operate the G class will be routes 57 and 82, followed by routes 12, 48 and 58.